 Watch how Amanda’s posture is challenged through her head.
 We have found much success in concussion prevention by bringing awareness to this position and challenging with different stresses.

 Empower Your Performance: Sum of the Parts

 Until you have reached a level of mastery with the barbell back squat (which almost all of you will never do), a squat is not just a squat.
 It is a symphony of movement patterns; of eccentric, isometric, and concentric muscle contractions across every muscle and joint in the body.
 It is the sum of all of these parts that allow us to rest a heavy barbell on our back, sit to parallel, and stand up as fast as we can in a way that replicates the athletic movement found in sport.
 Any ass hat can squat a barbell, but it takes a synergy of body, mind and spirit to do it right.

 The seesaw walk is the tool that keeps on wrenching and tightening up all elements of the squat.
 It provides a coach a looking glass into the squat, which then leads to on-field performance.
 The limiting factors that appear in these seesaw walks and heavy squats will no doubt show up on Game Day, so invest in the time in mastery of each of the components above to empower your performance.

 Take note of the depth and translation to other movements involved in the seemingly simple seesaw walk.
-This attention to detail on execution must be applied in every movement in the Power Athlete Demo Library.
-Train your coaches eye to see the ins, outs, and the connections between the warm ups and the Primal movements, and how they're integrated into comprehensive strength and conditioning programs such as Field Strong or the The Basics.[/s2If]
+Train your coaches eye to see the ins, outs, and the connections between the warm ups and the Primal movements, and how they’re integrated into comprehensive strength and conditioning programs such as Field Strong or Bedrock.

 Book a consult with me regarding coaching, training, life, education... anything your heart desires.
 Click below: